Habrador/Computational-geometry/README.md

 **"point-by-point" method**

+The basic idea is that you generate a big triangle around all points you want to triangulate.
+Then you add each point one after the other.
+The triangle the point ends up in is split into three new triangles.
+After the split you restore the Delaunay triangulation by flipping edges.
+When all points have been added you remove the remains of the first big triangle.
+A visualization of this algorithm can be found here: https://www.youtube.com/watch?v=YNQR5tH-s40

 ![Triangulation Delaunay point-by-point](/_media/triangulation-delaunay-point-by-point.png?raw=true)

 **"flip edges" method**

 The basic idea is that you triangulate the points by using a "bad" triangulation method (which is in this case either "visible edge" or "point-by-point" from above).
 Then you go through all edges and check if the edge should be flipped to make a better triangle.
 When no more edges can be flipped you are done!
-A visualization of this algorithm: https://www.youtube.com/watch?v=-d7Nb4fxL5s
+A visualization of this algorithm can be found: https://www.youtube.com/watch?v=-d7Nb4fxL5s and https://www.youtube.com/watch?v=lR_SzgEkDwk

 ![Triangulation Delaunay flip edges](/_media/triangulation-delaunay-flip-edges.png?raw=true)